streaming-video-technology-alliance/common-media-library/samples/cmaf/ham/cmaf-ham-conversion/README.md

 ## Steps to run the script
 1. Execute `npm i`
 2. Execute `npm run dev`
-3. Verify that a new folder called `output/` is created with the output files (HAM, HLS and DASH) created using the CMAF-Ham library.
+3. Verify that a new folder called `output/` is created with the output files created using the CMAF-Ham library.
+In each subfolder you will find:
+   * `ham.json`: A JSON export of the Ham object.
+   * `validations.json`: A JSON file containing the results of the validation for each presentation of the content.
+   * `main.m3u8`: A the multivariant playlist of the HLS version of the content.
+   * `main.mpd`: The MPD of the DASH version of the content.

 ## Samples
 The folder `input` has 3 CMAF HLS and 4 CMAF DASH manifests samples ready to use with the CMAF-Ham library.